Starting a business can be overwhelming, especially when you don?t know what you don?t know.

 LEARN HOW TO:

-Navigate the certification process
+Navigate the sales process

-Determine if a public or private market certification is right for your business Starting a business can be overwhelming, especially when you don?t know what you don?t know.
+This committee meets monthly on the 3rd Tuesday of each month from 10:00 AM to 11:00 AM.
+Starting a business can be overwhelming, especially when you don?t know what you don?t know.

 Whether you?re just starting to brainstorm your idea or ready to turn your passion into a profitable venture, this class will give you a roadmap to success.
 You?ll learn what you need to start a business in Georgia, from assessing the feasibility of your idea to marketing, finding financing, building a team, and operating legally.
 You?ll leave with actionable steps, essential tools, and resources to start your business on a strong foundation.
 Small businesses are the backbone of America; this class will help you start yours.